nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/model_types.rst

 Common types for all models
 ***************************

-All models in the Bluetooth mesh model specification share some common types, which are collected in a single header file.
+All models in the Bluetooth Mesh model specification share some common types, which are collected in a single header file.
 These include transitions, common IDs and other types that are rarely actively used.

 Each model can also contain its own common types, listed in the respective documentation pages.